 Land law is a wide-ranging subject area.
-We will be looking at specific aspects of land law and will concentrate on areas that letting agents will come into contact with, if disputes arise between their tenants and neighbours.
+We will be looking at specific aspects of land law and will concentrate on areas that estate agents will come into contact with, especially those areas that may have an effect on market appraisals of residential property.

-The areas you need to understand are
+The areas as an estate agent you to need to understand are